soylentOrange/sdarr/README.md

 provided plot-functions from the results, when you set `savePlots = TRUE`.

-The plots are crated functions (see [carrier](https://github.com/r-lib/carrier)), so you can easily tap the environment of the function to convert it to e.g. a [ggplot2-graphic](https://ggplot2.tidyverse.org/).
+The plot-functions are [crated](https://github.com/r-lib/carrier), so you can easily tap their environment to convert it into e.g. a [ggplot2-graphic](https://ggplot2.tidyverse.org/).

 ``` r